jgscott/STA380/exercises/README.md

 The developer listened to this recommendation, understood the analysis, and still felt unconvinced.
 She has therefore asked you to revisit the report, so that she can get a second opinion.

 Do you agree with the conclusions of her on-staff stats guru?
 If so, point to evidence supporting his case.
 If not, explain specifically where and why the analysis goes wrong, and how it can be improved.
-(For example, do you see the possibility of confounding variables for the relationship between rent and green status?)  _Tell your story mainly in pictures, with appropriate introductory and supporting text._
+Do you see the possibility of confounding variables for the relationship between rent and green status?
+If so, provide evidence for confounding, and see if you can also make a picture that visually shows how we might "adjust" for such a confounder.    _Tell your story mainly in pictures, with appropriate introductory and supporting text._

 Note: this is intended mainly as an exercise in visual and numerical story-telling.
 While you can run a regression model if you want, that's not the end goal here.
 Telling a story is.
 Keep it concise.